 You may not have family that mistreats you.
 And if that’s the case, enjoy them!
 But if you are being mistreated in some way by your family, it’s time to become who you are instead of who you’ve always been around them.
 You don’t need to take criticisms and put downs because you’ve earned respect and love.

-In today’s episode, we’ll talk about how to become who you are and not who you were when family is involved.
-There are certain characteristics that you’ll need, and I’ll share them with you today.
+In a moment, we’ll talk about how to become who you are and not who you were when family is involved.
+There are certain characteristics that you’ll need in order to stay the new person you’ve become.

 If you’ve got a family that still treats you the same as when you were young and you don’t appreciate it, stick around.
 We have a lot to talk about.